ffanzhang/vim-airline-stopwatch/README.md

     :version while running vim, the following features will show up.
     - +reltime
     - +timers
+- optional vim with python support if you want to add test cases :)

 # Installation
 | Plugin Manager | Install with... |